PluralKit/PluralKit/docs/content/user-guide.md

 Note that the order of members are preserved (this is useful for indicating who's "more" at front, if applicable).
 If you want to specify a member with multiple words in their name, remember to encase the name in "double quotes".

+### Automatic Switching
+If you want PluralKit to automatically log a new switch whenever you [proxy](/guide/#proxying), you can tell it do so using the following command:

+    pk;config proxy switch on

+Alternatively, if you want PluralKit to *add* the proxied member to the current switch instead of logging a new one, you can use this command:

+    pk;config proxy switch add

 ### Switching out
 If you want to log a switch with *no* members, you can log a switch-out as follows: